Jordan Domínguez: Career

 On 23 August 2017, Domínguez moved to Real Murcia of the same tier.
 On 24 September, he made his debut, coming on as a 45th minute substitute for Juanma Bravo in a 1–1 draw against CF Villanovense.

 On 3 August 2018, Domínguez moved abroad and joined Finnish club Helsingin Jalkapalloklubi for the remainder of the season.
 He left the club again at the end of the season.

 On 30 January 2019, Domínguez returned to Spain and joined UB Conquense in the third tier.

+On 18 June 2024, after stints with Cypriot side Niki Volos and native SD Compostela, Domínguez joined Polish second-tier club Odra Opole on a two-year contract.
+He and Odra mutually agreed to part ways on 30 December 2024.

+On 6 January 2025, Domínguez moved to Super League Greece 2 club Panargiakos.